ShantnuS/azure-project-ideas/README.md

 ### Security

 - **OWASP Top 10 Resilient Web App**: [OWASP Top 10](https://owasp.org/www-project-top-ten/) is a collection of the current most common security risks for applications.
 Azure offers great Web App hosting with resources such as Azure App Service.
 Try building a Web App in a framework of your choice and secure it against OWASP Top 10 risks!

+### Well-Architected Framework

+- **Cost Breakdown with Tagging**: Costs in an organisation are often billed across departments, and thus may require chargeback.
+One method to do this is by tagging Azure resources with information such as cost centre and department name and using tools such as Azure Monitor and PowerBI to create a cost/chargeback breakdown!